 There are additional steps you can take if you are looking for a more thorough change of identity, though be aware that these changes will not give you a completely clean slate, one that is unattached to your old identity.
 The National Network to End Domestic Violence website debunks some of the myths surrounding the process of changing your name and social security number.

 You may also wish to try to remove as much of your presence from the Internet as possible.
 While it is not entirely feasible to completely remove your digital presence, you can certainly reduce it.
-This Gizmodo article lays out instructions for removing your presence from some of the more popular social networks.
+This PopSci article lays out instructions for removing your presence from some of the more popular social networks.

 Some final thoughts

 The more real and physical the possible danger against which we are recommending protection, the more scary it is as a writer to provide a list that could potentially be (or in this case necessarily is) incomplete.
 This article barely scratches the surface of things to consider.
-Due to the huge volume of legal requirements and permutations, there are an almost infinite number of things you can (and potentially should) do to protect yourself from an abuser.
-Ideally this is something you should discuss with a lawyer or a social worker, so that you can thoroughly cover ways to keep yourself safe.
+Due to the huge volume of legal requirements and permutations, there is an almost infinite number of things you can (and potentially should) do to protect yourself from an abuser.
+Ideally this is something you should discuss with a lawyer and a social worker, so that you can thoroughly cover ways to keep yourself safe.